 As the name suggests, Ouibus is a French company.
 While most of their traffic is in France, Belgium, and The Netherlands, you can also take Ouibus across the English Channel to the UK or throughout Western Europe.

 Megabus is another company that operates on both sides of the pond.
 In Europe, they are based in the UK, with many routes throughout the British Isles, though they do also have routes in Western Europe.
-Prices depend on when you book and rise slightly with each passenger.
+Prices depend on when you book and rise slightly the more people book.

 National Express is another British company, which services tons of cities and towns throughout the UK, as well as major cities in Western Europe.